hoehermann/purple-presage/README.md

 * Display receipts (not important)
 * Support for alternative host applications (Spectrum, Bitlbee)
 * Support for adding contacts via phone number
+* Support receiving contacts (seems to be a dedicated message type)

 These lists are not exhaustive.